Accessibility Tools

 'I’d originally been diagnosed and treated for depression ten years before, so I knew what was happening, but that didn’t make it any easier to cope with.
 I knew I needed help, but I didn’t have an...

-As a SANE Peer Ambassador, I’m so proud to be part of a national network of nearly 100 people who all share a common goal of reducing stigma and discrimination for those living with complex mental ...
+Challenging stereotypes of masculinity As a SANE Peer Ambassador, I’m so proud to be part of a national network of nearly 100 people who all share a common goal of reducing stigma and discriminati...

-If there’s a central theme to the last five years for Cameron, it’s change.
-He’s changed perspectives: there was a time when a diagnosis of schizophrenia eighteen years ago meant that his brain wa...
+Fame, change and isolation If there’s a central theme to the last five years for Cameron, it’s change.
+He’s changed perspectives: there was a time when a diagnosis of schizophrenia eighteen years...

 Growing up, I played a lot of sport and had a very big and loving family.
 But I began feeling overwhelmed by the world and where I’d fit in.
 When you’re in your own mind as a kid, you think that e...